videosdk-live/videosdk-docs/javascript_docs_versioned_docs/version-0.0.x/guide/video-and-audio-calling-api-sdk/javascript-sdk.md

 </html>
 ```

-## Second Way: Install using package manager
+## Second Method: Install using the package manager.

-Another interesting option is to install library in your app and bundle it using webpack or rollup.
+An alternate method is to install the library in your app and bundle it using webpack or rollup.

 ### Npm